Dorking CBT

 Anxiety Disorders

-Everyone experiences sadness in life and sadness is a normal human emotion.
-When sadness turns to depression, we feel consistently less engaged in life, in work, friends and family and can find that our energy, mood and sleep all become reduced.
-Our relationship with food and alcohol can change and we can lose interest in the things we previously enjoyed.
-We may feel hopeless about the future.
+Everyone experiences sadness in life, and it is a normal human emotion.
+However, when sadness escalates to depression, we often feel consistently less engaged in life, work, friends, and family, leading to reduced energy, mood, and sleep.
+In such cases, seeking effective depression treatment becomes crucial.
+Our relationship with food and alcohol may also change, and we might lose interest in activities we once enjoyed.
+Additionally, many may feel hopeless about the future, making anxiety therapy and trauma recovery important considerations for regaining balance and well-being.

 Anxiety Disorders